Gift Card Scams: What To Watch Out For

 Gift cards on store shelves may have been tampered with before you've even purchased them.
 Scammers can apply a fake barcode to the back of gift cards in stores.
 That way, when the card is activated by the cashier, they'll receive the money instead of you.

-Scammers also scratch off the material covering the card’s number and PIN, cover it with their own stickers, and steal the number.
+Scammers also scratch off the material covering the card's number and PIN, then apply their own stickers over it and steal the number.
 Then, when you activate the gift card, the scammer can spend your hard-earned money themselves.

 You should also be wary of what prize they're claiming you won.
 Do you remember even entering a giveaway for a cruise or for $10,000?
 If it sounds too good to be true, it is.
 Never send gift cards to strangers in hopes of getting something for nothing.

-If someone is selling a gift card for a discount, sometimes it’s legitimate but a lot of times it’s a scam.
-And if someone posts a gift card for a significantly reduced price, it’s often a fake gift card.
+If someone is selling a gift card at a discount, it's sometimes legitimate, but often a scam.
+And if someone posts a gift card at a significantly reduced price, it's often fake.

-Another version of this is when scammers request you contact the merchant to prove the balance is on the card.
-Then, they activate an automated line that instructs you to input the card’s number and PIN so they can steal it.
+Another version of this is when scammers ask you to contact the merchant to verify the card balance.
+Then they activate an automated line that prompts you to enter the card's number and PIN, allowing them to steal it.

 If you're buying a gift card online for a discounted price, verify the balance yourself by contacting the gift card's company directly.